wes648/Westerfit.jl/README.md

 # westerfit
 A new program for the simulating and fitting of molecular rotational spectra for $C_s$ molecules with one internal rotor and one spin source.
+The westerfit package has been developed & is maintained by J.H.
+"Wes" Westerfield and Sophie E. Worthingon-Krisch.

 The paper is available [here](https://doi.org/10.1016/j.jms.2024.111928) and the pre-print is available [here](https://dx.doi.org/10.2139/ssrn.4807560).